conventional-changelog/conventional-changelog/packages/conventional-changelog-cli/README.md

 1. Run the [`npm version [patch|minor|major]`](https://docs.npmjs.com/cli/version) command
 1. Push

-You could optionally add a `preversion` script to package your project or running a full suit of test.
+You could optionally add a `preversion` script to package your project or running a full suite of tests.
 And a `postversion` script to clean your system and push your release and tags.

 By adding a `.npmrc` you could also automate your commit message and set your tag prefix as such: